Stop! Your Lease Extension in Maidenbower Could Be FREE

 A Maidenbower leasehold property depreciates with the years remaining on the lease.

-Maidenbower property with a lease extension has roughly the same value as a freehold
+Maidenbower property with a lease extension is almost the same value as a freehold

-Leasehold premises in Maidenbower with more than one hundred years left on the lease are sometimes regarded as a ‘virtual freehold’.
-This is where the lease is worth the same as a freehold interest in your property.
-In such situations there is often little to be gained by buying the freehold unless savings on ground rent and maintenance charges warrant it.
+Leasehold premises in Maidenbower with over 100 years unexpired on the lease are sometimes referred to as ‘virtual freehold’.
+This is where the lease value the same as a freehold interest in your property.
+In such circumstances there is often little to be gained by buying the freehold unless savings on ground rent and estate charges warrant it.

 Lender Requirement